 Language Study: Optional

-You can study Dutch language during the semester, but it is not required.
-Dutch language courses are 3 quarter/2 semester units and must be taken in addition to your regular course load.
+You can study Dutch language during the semester.
+Dutch language courses are 3 quarter/2 semester units and may be taken in addition to your regular course load.

 Courses and credit

 - Take a full-time course of study: Four courses for a total of 24 quarter/16 semester UC units.
 Two courses per block.

 - You may take one course per semester for pass/no pass credit.